bbc/bigscreen-player/docs/tutorials/Getting Started.md

 window.bigscreenPlayer.playbackStrategy = 'msestrategy' // OR 'nativestrategy' OR 'hybridstrategy' OR 'talstrategy' (deprecated)
 ```

-See the [playback strategies](Playback Strategies.md) wiki page for further details on these strategies.

 # Initialisation

 A playback session can be initialised by simply calling the `init()` function with some initial data.